-When I said this title to an old friend, I received the response quickly, "But I am 100% self-aware."
+When I mentioned this title to an old friend, I quickly received the response, "But I am 100% self-aware."

 That was rather telling.